slawo/unifios-utilities-dnsmasq-update/README.md

 # unifios-utilities-dnsmasq-update

-This is a script which updatates dnsmasq on unifi os with the values provided by the `shared.conf` file inside the script's `patch` folder.
+This is a script which updates dnsmasq configuration on on unifios devices with custom options which are not available in the GUI.
+It takes the values you provide in the `shared.conf` file inside the script's `patch` folder.

-## Prereqisits
+## Prerequisites

 While this script can be run standalone, the default installer relies on [on-boot script](https://github.com/unifi-utilities/unifios-utilities/tree/main/on-boot-script) to keep it active after reboots and firmware updates.
-You should install on-boot script first.
+You should install on-boot script first if you want to be sure this script will not be disabled after reboots and firmware updates.

 ## Installation